file9.ai

 Population0No permanent inhabitants

-Coastline698 kmLength of the coastline
+Coastline698 kmLength of coastline surrounding territory

 Highest Point9 mElevation on Diego Garcia